With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreUva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is a mental health facility in Charlottesville City County, VA, located at 310 Old Ivy Way, Suite 104, 22903.
+Learn MoreUva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is a mental health treatment clinic in Charlottesville City County, Virginia, located at 310 Old Ivy Way, Suite 104, 22903 zip code.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides outpatient treatment.
-Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides group therapy, individual psychotherapy and psychotropic medication to children / adolescents.
+Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides psychotropic medication, individual psychotherapy and group therapy to children / adolescents.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine also supports children/adolescents with serious emotional disturbance.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.